cobobrien/Wagon_wheel/README.md

 # Wagon_wheel
-A Django application that represents a generic restaurant web-service built to accommodate both customers and management
+A Django application that represents a generic restaurant web-service built to accommodate both customer orders and managements menu updates